BrianBaecher/CS305-Project2/README.md

 # CS305-Project2

 # Briefly summarize your client, Artemis Financial, and its software requirements.
 Who was the client?
 What issue did the company want you to address?
-A fictional financial advising service, whose needs were incredibly vague and ill-defined wanted to create an application that allowed for their clients to interface with their company's services.
-Due to the nature of their business (financial sector) security was a chief concern for them.
+A fictional financial advising service (whose needs were incredibly vague and ill-defined) wanted to create an application that allowed for their clients to interface with their company's services.
+Due to the nature of their business security was a chief concern for them.

 # What did you do well when you found your client’s software security vulnerabilities?
 Why is it important to code securely?
 What value does software security add to a company’s overall well-being?
 Coding securely is essential to prevent vulnerabilities that could lead to unauthorized access/data breaches.
 Strong software security protects a company’s assets, is often a matter of regulatory compliance, and mitigates risks to users.